top of page

 Another common human response to the anxiety episode is to hold the breath and think about catastrophic consequences.
 The inefficient breathing and fearful thoughts can prolong the physical effects of the most acute phase so it can feel as if the anxiety goes on and on forever.

-Phase 3: Anticipatory anxiety
+Phase 3: anticipatory anxiety

 After having an intense experience of anxiety, we might start to anticipate the next one.
 This is when the mind begins focusing on preparing for the next anxiety episode.
 We might think “it’s over for now but I’m sure it will happen again… what will I do?
 How will I cope?
 What if I can’t cope?...
 I won't be able to handle it…”